 But not all so eagerly welcomed inequalities.
 The spectacular growth of the U.S. economy and the ensuing inequalities in living conditions and incomes confounded many Americans.
 But as industrial capitalism overtook the nation, it achieved political protections.
 Although both major political parties facilitated the rise of big business and used state power to support the interests of capital against labor, big business looked primarily to the Republican Party.

 The Republican Party had risen as an antislavery faction committed to “free labor,” but it was also an ardent supporter of American business.
-Abraham Lincoln had been a corporate lawyer who defended railroads, and during the Civil War the Republican national government took advantage of the war-time absence of southern Democrats to push through a pro-business agenda.
+Abraham Lincoln had been a corporate lawyer who defended railroads, and during the Civil War the Republican national government took advantage of the wartime absence of southern Democrats to push through a pro-business agenda.
 The Republican congress gave millions of acres and dollars to railroad companies.
 Republicans became the party of business, and they dominated American politics throughout the Gilded Age and the first several decades of the twentieth century.
 Of the sixteen presidential elections between the Civil War and the Great Depression, Republican candidates won all but four.
 Republicans controlled the Senate in twenty-seven out of thirty-two sessions in the same period.
-Republican dominance maintained a high protective tariff, an import tax designed to shield American businesses from foreign competition, a policy Southern planters had vehemently opposed before the war but now could do nothing to prevent.
+Republican dominance maintained a high protective tariff, an import tax designed to shield American businesses from foreign competition; southern planters had vehemently opposed this policy before the war but now could do nothing to prevent.
 It provided the protective foundation for a new American industrial order, while Spencer’s social Darwinism provided moral justification for national policies that minimized government interference in the economy for anything other than the protection and support of business.

 IV.
 The Labor Movement